fibo/fibo.github.io/_posts/2013-11-07-working-with-git-branches.md

     Learn how to perform basic tasks with git local and remote branches.
 ---

-<div class="paper info">Launch all the commands in this tutorial, from the first to the last, and you will cover almost all operations on branches.</div>
+<div class="paper info">Launch all the commands in this tutorial, from the first to the last, and you will cover almost all operations on branches.
+Please notice also that the default branch name is set to <b>main</b>, it may differ according to your settings.</div>

 ## Clone a repo